docsforadobe/docsforadobe.dev/docs/contributing/common-components/modifying-common-components.md

 # Modifying Common Components

+!!! danger
+    These changes will be pushed to many different sites!
+It's **your** responsibility to ensure the change is safe.

 If something needs to be updated globally (across all orgs):

 - Perform that work in the [docsforadobe-mkdocs-config repo](https://github.com/docsforadobe/docsforadobe-mkdocs-config)